ihowson/Teensy-Wiegand-Tools/README.md

 Assume that it is all MIT licensed.

-This is intended to support [http://ianhowson.com/attacks-on-proximity-card-systems.html](Attacks on Proximity Card Systems).
+This is intended to support [Attacks on Proximity Card Systems](http://ianhowson.com/attacks-on-proximity-card-systems.html)